NishantJoshi00/finternet-api/docs/runtime-primitives/asset-runtime-schema-functions.md

 ---
-### Knowledge
+### Locking semantics in file system

 How multiple file descriptors can exist at the same time?
+In the case of files, the kernel doesn't enforce locking, it's something that is done by the applications explicitly.
+In the case of assets the locking will have to be implicit in the UL system (typically implemented in the asset driver modules).

 ```mermaid
 sequenceDiagram
     participant Process A